Kondor Path Tours

 History

 It was a cultural and religious center for the region during the Inca civilization.
-It does presume that this citadel was used as a checkpoint to ensure access to the areas of Vilcabamba, which connected the jungle with other vital centers such as Pisac and Machu Picchu.
-It is also estimated that the citadel played an essential role in securing the Inca empire’s Amazon jungle and the capital (Cusco).
+It is presumed that this citadel was used as a checkpoint to ensure access to the areas of Vilcabamba, which connected the jungle with other vital centers such as Pisac and Machu Picchu.
+The citadel was also estimated to be essential in securing the Inca empire’s Amazon jungle and the capital (Cusco).

 In the transition period that lasted approximately 40 years, Choquequirao is considered one of the Incas’ last bastions of resistance and refuge.
-By orders of the Manco Inca, they abandoned the city of Cusco to take shelter in the towns of the Vilcabamba region when around the year 1535, Cusco did control by the Spaniards.
-It was in this place (and in general in the entire Vilcabamba valley) where Manco Inca and the last Inca descendants of Vilcabamba resisted the attack of the Spaniards until the capture and execution of Tupac Amaru I that happened in the year 1572.
+By orders of the Manco Inca, they abandoned the city of Cusco to take shelter in the towns of the Vilcabamba region when, around the year 1535, Cusco was controlled by the Spaniards.
+It was in this place (and in general in the entire Vilcabamba valley) that Manco Inca and the last Inca descendants of Vilcabamba resisted the attack of the Spaniards until the capture and execution of Tupac Amaru I that happened in the year 1572.

 Description

-Choquequirao (from the Aymara words Chuqui, gold, and the Quechua K’iraw, cradle, that is: “cradle of gold”) is another archaeological site also known as an Inca citadel does locate between the branches of the snowy Salkantay in southern Peru.
-These archaeological remains of Choquequirao are comprised of a group of buildings and terraces distributed on different levels, from the lowest level Sunch’u Pata to the highest truncated summit, which was leveled and fenced with stones to form a platform with an approximate area of 150 square meters.
+Choquequirao (from the Aymara words Chuqui, gold, and the Quechua K’iraw, cradle, that is, “cradle of gold”) is another archaeological site also known as an Inca citadel located between the branches of the snowy Salkantay in southern Peru.
+These archaeological remains of Choquequirao are comprised of a group of buildings and terraces distributed on different levels, from the lowest level, Sunch’u Pata, to the highest truncated summit, which was leveled and fenced with stones to form a platform with an approximate area of 150 square meters.

-Choquequirao (sometimes also referred to as Choqequirau or Choquekiraw) is also known as the “sacred sister” of Machu Picchu for the similarities presented structurally and architecturally with it.
+Choquequirao (sometimes also referred to as Choqequirau or Choquekiraw) is also known as the “sacred sister” of Machu Picchu because of its structural and architectural similarities.
 Not long ago, this majestic place became known, thus awakening the interest of many tourists and researchers.

 Biodiversity

 The environment of Choquequirao is one of the richest in biodiversity; however, biologists, ecologists, and experts say so in this area.
-Despite this deficiency and the few scientific studies conducted, it is not known precisely the number of plants and animals that exist.
+Despite this deficiency and the few scientific studies conducted, the number of existing plants and animals is unknown.
 It has been able to determine the existence of various forms of life.

 On the second day, depending on where you have spent the night, continue your adventure to Choquequirao.

-The distance from Capuliyoc to Choquequirao is 22 km, and the walking time varies between 10 to 12 hours.
+The distance from Capuliyoc to Choquequirao is 22 km, and the walking time varies between 10 and 12 hours.

-This route is ideal for the more adventurous, as it is the shortest route.
-But it also presents the steepest, most dangerous, and most demanding trails.
-The road from Playa San Ignacio to Choquequirao is steep, and there are no campsites or services along the way.
+This route is ideal for the more adventurous, as it is the shortest.
+However, it also presents the steepest, most dangerous, and most demanding trails.
+The road from Playa San Ignacio to Choquequirao is steep, with no campsites or services.

 To get to Choquequirao through Huanipaca, follow the exact directions through Cachora and head towards Curahuasi or Ramal de Cachora.
-From there take an express to Tambobamba (punta carretera).
-There is no cab service from the Huanipaca branch, so you will have to get off at the Cachora branch and take an express cab to Huanipaca, Tambobamba, or Punta-Carretera.
+From there, take an express to Tambobamba (punta carretera).
+There is no cab service from the Huanipaca branch, so you must get off at the Cachora branch and take an express cab to Huanipaca, Tambobamba, or Punta-Carretera.

-From Tambobamba, descend to San Ignacio beach (on the banks of the Apurimac River) and begin the ascent to Choquequirao through the winding road that winds through the steep slopes of the rugged mountain.
+From Tambobamba, descend to San Ignacio Beach (on the banks of the Apurimac River) and begin the ascent to Choquequirao, following the winding road through the steep slopes of the rugged mountain.

-Hiking time through Huanipaca varies between 10 to 12 hours one way.
+Hiking time through Huanipaca varies between 10 and 12 hours one way.

 It is the longest route and is only traveled by lovers of long walks.
-The travel time for this route varies between 8 to 9 days.
-What can travel it in both directions: entering from Santa Teresa and leaving for Cachora, or the other way around?
+The travel time for this route varies between 8 and 9 days.
+What can travel it in both directions: entering from Santa Teresa and leaving for Cachora, or vice versa?

 If you want to get to Choquequirao by this route, it is best to hire the services of your trusted travel agency.
 Since the distance you will walk (more than 70 km) will be much greater than the previous routes.
 In addition, the road passes through dangerous and little-traveled places.
 Therefore, you will need a guide and muleteers to accompany you during your trip.